Prototype Results

 Experimental validation of distributed synchronization under constrained conditions.

-After more than 2 hours of continuous multi-hop operation, stable synchronization behavior was maintained with ~1850 ns stable jitter observed across synchronized nodes and no cumulative drift amplification detected between relays.
+After more than 110 hours of continuous multi-hop operation, stable synchronization behavior was maintained with average synchronization jitter decreased from ~2.0 ms at startup to ~1.5 ms after more than 110 hours of continuous operation, with no observable cumulative drift amplification observed across synchronized nodes and no cumulative drift amplification detected between relays.

 Experimental architecture